Giovanipt2/Postgres-Database-Project-BrazilianMortality/README.md

 ## 📂 Datasets
 ### Raw Data
-The following raw datasets were used and are available in the `datasets` folder:
+The following raw datasets were used and are available in the `datasets/` folder:

 - **Mortalidade_Geral_2010.csv**: General mortality records for Brazil in 2010.
 - **vw_pib_percapita.csv**: GDP per capita for Brazilian municipalities (view).